EJRicketts/interactive-plurigaussian-simulation/README.md

    python app/main.py
    ```

-## Usage

-### Getting Started
+##  Getting Started
 1. Launch the application to see the default 250x250 grid with 5 phases
-2. Select a phase (0-4) from the colored buttons in the control panel
+2. Select a phase (0-4) from the coloured buttons in the control panel
 3. Choose your drawing tool (Brush or Fill) and brush shape (Circle, Triangle, Square)
 4. Draw lithotype patterns on the left "Lithotype" canvas
 5. Observe real-time PGS simulation results on the right "Realisation" canvas

-### Advanced Usage
-- **Adjust Parameters**: Modify correlation lengths and domain size, then click "Update Parameters"
-- **Experiment**: Use "Regenerate Random Fields" to sample new realizations
-- **Save Work**: Use "Save State" to preserve your lithotype patterns and settings
-- **Export Results**: Use "Export Images" to save publication-quality PNG files
-- **Efficient Editing**: Use Ctrl+Z/Ctrl+Y or the Undo/Redo buttons for quick corrections

 ### Keyboard Shortcuts
 - `Ctrl+Z`: Undo last action
 - `Ctrl+Y`: Redo last undone action

-## File Formats

-### State Files (.json)
-Complete project files containing:
-- Lithotype grid data
-- All parameter values (correlation lengths, domain size, brush settings)
-- Tool and phase selections

-### Export Files (.png)
-High-resolution images suitable for presentations and publications:
-- Lithotype patterns with true color representation
-- Simulation realizations with consistent color mapping

 ## Contributing